 When it comes to saturation, our eyes are naturally drawn to more saturated colors, but having too many saturated colors in one place together distracts attention.

-Low saturation, on the other hand, makes an object look hazy and convey distance, much like objects in a far distance.
+Low saturation, on the other hand, makes an object look hazy and conveys distance, much like objects in a far distance.

 Now, let’s talk about lightness.

 Lightness is the psychological experience of the luminosity of an object which is the brightness of an object.
 Lightness is how light or dark a color appears to be.

 For example, when you compare red, yellow, and blue in the same saturation together, yellow actually has the highest lightness value because we perceive it as the brightest.

 We can easily observe this aspect using a color pick tool.
 I want you to look at the lightness value, which is the L value.
 The lightness value for red is 54, for blue is 30, and for yellow is 98.
 And if you look at the saturation level, it is the same for all the colors but the only thing changing is the L value.